AnandP2812/Vehicle-Inventory-System/README.md

 3. Click "Launch".
 4. Once on the Welcome screen, click "Import existing projects".
 5. Click the "Select archive file" option and then select "Browse".
-6. Then browse for the project ZIP file and click "Open".
+6. Then browse for the project ZIP file and click "Open" - and ensure you tick the box where the file appears under "Project:".
 7. After that, click "Finish" at the bottom.
 This should show a folder called "PRAJAPATI_17031142" in the Package Explorer.
 8. Double click the "PRAJAPATI_17031142" folder and navigate to src > (default package) > Controller.java.
 9. Once selecting "Controller.java", click the small arrow next to the circle, green play button.